-The quest for a theory of everything arises because two of the most celebrated, successful theories in physics
+The quest for a theory of everything arises because two of the most celebrated, successful theories in physics are contradictory.

 The theory that describes very big things — general relativity — and the theory that describes very small things — quantum mechanics — each work amazingly well in their own realms, but when combined, break down.
 They can't both be right.

-And we can't just sweep that fact under the rug and continue to use them each as they are, because there are some cases in which both theories apply — such as a black hole
+And we can't just sweep that fact under the rug and continue to use them each as they are, because there are some cases in which both theories apply — such as a black hole.

 "Its size is small in terms of length; its size is large in terms of mass.
 So you need both," explained Brian Greene, professor of physics and mathematics at Columbia University.